 Katsidis recently scored a three-round demolition of Kevin Mitchell in May.
 The Aussie is in a confident mood.

-Marquez comes into the bout a double world champion after unifying the WBA and WBO Titles against Juan Diaz in July at the Mandalay Bay.
+Marquez comes into the bout as a double world champion after unifying the WBA and WBO titles against Juan Diaz in July at the Mandalay Bay.